AWARE: Audio Watermarking with Adversarial Resistance to Edits: Introduction

 Digital watermarking experienced its first major wave of research activity in the 1990s alongside the rapid proliferation of the Internet.
 Early systems were primarily designed for copyright protection and digital rights management (DRM), with the seminal work of Cox \emph{et al.} introducing spread-spectrum principles to watermarking and setting the agenda for robustness-focused design \cite{cox_spread_spectrum}.
 Subsequent developments broadened the methodological toolbox with techniques such as quantization index modulation (QIM) \cite{qim} and patchwork-style techniques \cite{patchwork}.
 While initial approaches were conceived as modality-agnostic and applicable across multimedia, the field soon bifurcated into image- and audio-specific lines of work \cite{img_wm_survey, audio_wm_survey}, each exploiting modality characteristics to improve embedding efficiency and detection reliability.
 The dominant use case remained copyright protection, driven by the rise of large-scale online content distribution and associated piracy.

-Despite their impact, traditional watermarking techniques (particularly in audio) face persistent limitations.
-Beyond limited robustness to classical signal processing, two challenges loom large: \emph{desynchronization} and \emph{waveform cuts}.
+Despite their relevance, traditional audio watermarking techniques still exhibit persistent limitations.
+Beyond insufficient robustness to classical signal processing operations, two challenges are particularly prominent: \emph{desynchronization} and \emph{waveform cuts}.
 Systems often include dedicated synchronization codes to address time-scale modifications, resampling drift, cropping, and jitter.
 However, reliably detecting synchronization markers is nearly as difficult as extracting the watermark itself, and thus inherits similar failure modes under distortion.
 Moreover, many legacy designs embed watermark bits within a single frame or a narrow group of frames, yielding limited temporal redundancy and weak fragment-level detectability.
 Missing or re-ordered frames, or partial content removal, can therefore break the decoding process and make the watermark hard or impossible to reconstruct.

 The advent of modern generative AI has precipitated a renaissance in digital audio watermarking.
 High-fidelity synthesis models such as: GANs \cite{bigvgan} and diffusion models \cite{audioldm} enable convincing audio and audiovisual “deepfakes” at scale.
 The risks span reputational harm, fraud, misinformation, and weakened evidence reliability.
 In response, watermarking has re-emerged as a practical mechanism to label both synthetic and authentic content to support provenance, traceability, and downstream moderation.
 Accordingly, policy frameworks increasingly cite watermarking among key techniques for AI transparency and content provenance \cite{eu_ai_act}.